Healthy Recipes Blog

 Jump to Recipe Review Recipe

-This delicious cheese fondue is made with a combination of Gruyere and Swiss cheeses.
-It's surprisingly easy to make this fondue at home using an electric fondue pot, and the basic recipe can be varied, using any melty cheese you enjoy.
+This delicious cheese fondue is made with Gruyere and Swiss cheeses.
+It's surprisingly easy to make at home with an electric fondue pot, and the basic recipe can be varied with different cheeses and spices.

 Ingredients